smallbasic/smallbasic.github.io/_build/reference/1015-console-definekey.markdown

 > DEFINEKEY k, sub

 Binds a keycode `k` to a user defined sub routine `sub`.
-When the key is pressed, the coresponding sub routine will be called.
+When the key is pressed, the corresponding sub routine will be called.
 To unbind the keycode definition pass `0` as the `sub` argument.

 Keycodes for PC keyboard